Skip to page content

 Service Providers and Contracts

-• All vendors with any level of access to YCCD systems will undergo a risk assessment to determine their risk level before formal selection.
+• All vendors with access to YCCD systems will undergo a risk assessment to determine their risk level before formal selection.

-• Vendors will undergo reevaluation annually to monitor changes in their risk level.
+• Vendors will undergo reevaluation at renewal to monitor changes in their risk level.

 • YCCD will ensure that contracts with covered vendors include provisions sufficiently covering data security.